lorin/tla-prophecy/README.md

 Lamport and Abadi later proposed the idea of *prophecy variables*  as a technique to resolve the problems in refinement mapping revealed by Herlihy and Wing.
-Prophecy variables are described in :
+Prophecy variables are described in:

 * [A science of concurrent programs](https://lamport.azurewebsites.net/tla/science.pdf) by Lamport
+* [Prophecy Made Simple][simple] by Lamport and Mertz
 * [Auxiliary Variables in TLA+][aux] by Lamport and Mertz

 As it happens, Lamport and Mertz note that prophecy variables aren't actually